trek-view/basecamp/_posts/2020-06-12-fps-bitrate-compression-360-virtual-tours.md

 One easiest ways to reduce bit rate limitation imposed by the camera is to shrink the image resolution (size) -- smaller images produce smaller amounts of data.

-It is for this reason many cameras on the market have lower resolution for videos when compared to photo functions.
+It is for this reason many cameras on the market have lower resolution for videos when compared to still photos.

-Video compression algorithms (codecs) also work to take an input and produce and output of lower file size, whilst minimising any reduction in image quality.
+Video compression algorithms (codecs) also work to take an input and produce an output of lower file size, whilst minimising any reduction in image quality.

 Common video codecs include: